shyampurk/HomeConv/README.md

 Follow the steps below to setup the conversation workspace and dialog.

 	- In the step description for conversation service, the word block refers to the dialog creation node.
-This is not to be confused with the word BLOCK which refers to the PubNub microservice.
+	  This is not to be confused with the word BLOCK (in all caps) which refers to the PubNub microservice.

-	- Pay attention to the step 4.2 where you have to copy the conversation workspace credentials into your BLOCK code.
+	- Once the conversation service is created, you need to copy some credentials from your conversation workspace to the BLOCK code.
 This is required for the virtual agent to correctly invoke the conversation service and decipher the commands.
+There are three parameters to be copied

+	  a.
+Pay attention to the step 4.2 where you have to copy the conversation workspace credentials into your BLOCK code.
+	  b.
+Refer to the "Conversation API Credentials" section below to copy your conversation workspace's username and password to the BLOCK code.

 ## Watson Conversation Service